 “There is an inverse relationship between imagination and money…” – Alan Moore

-It hasn’t been confirmed that the show is actually going to be made; in fact, even if it is then it’s questionable whether it would be based on the original award-winning Watchmen comic book series (which Snyder already turned into a movie) or on the prequel series Before Watchmen.
+It’s questionable whether it would be based on the original award-winning Watchmen comic book series (which Snyder already turned into a movie) or on the prequel series Before Watchmen.
 Regardless, it’s a topic which divides the fans.

 Snyder’s track record with DC has been solid but mostly uninspiring, yet his movie adaptation of Watchmen in 2009 did look good – although purists will point to the plot being cut down and the changes which were made.
-In his defence, Snyder admitted that the film would have been made regardless and as a fan of the original story he tried to save it from being made worse.
+In his defence, Snyder admitted that the film would have been made regardless and, as a fan of the original story, he tried to save it from being made worse.
 If Snyder were given a second shot he could still make it work, but how different could it be?
-Unless, that is, if he’s planning on adapting the prequel comics or wants to approach the whole thing with new ideas.
+Unless that is if he’s planning on adapting the prequel comics or wants to approach the whole thing with new ideas.

 Likewise, DC has enjoyed some success over the last several years with their TV shows and the adult-oriented HBO would be a good platform for such a dark series.
 Since Watchmen is a stand-alone product, it wouldn’t need to overlap with any of the other shows and the vision of it could be more focused.
 It wasn’t a typical comic book series to begin with, and HBO isn’t a typical TV channel.

 It all sounds like a good idea.